Make That Display

 A self-healing mat

-Here it is at Amazon, below.
+Here it is at Amazon.
+Just click on the image.

 So here goes...

 This kind of project should be prescribed as an antidote to excessive computer/virtual activity.
-It's messy, but soothingly tactile.
-And no one expects slickness in foamcore, do they?

 The Detour Flag guy, so far: